Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Introduction

-Let us turn to Boltzmann type equations for time $t\ge 0$ or time $t\in \mathbb{R}$.
-The following theorem presents the result on the unique existence of global solutions to their integrated (mild) as well as their {\it differentiated (classical)} versions.
+Let us turn to Boltzmann type equations for time $t\ge 0$ or time $t\in [\tau_0,\infty)$.
+The following theorem presents the result on the unique existence of global solutions to their integrated (mild) as well as their {\it differentiated (classical)} versions, where the terms {\it mild} and {\it classical} are used as in the standard reference \cite{Pa83}.
 It has been proved under reasonable assumptions on the collision operator $Q$.
-For the proof of the case when time $t\in\mathbb{R}$, below indicated by $\tau<0$, Theorem 2 and Proposition 3 are essential.
+Theorem 2 and Proposition 3 are essential for the proof of the subsequent Theorem 4.